 From his early years, Reza Khatib dreamed of being a neurosurgeon.
-As a medical professional he was profoundly saddened and professionally frustrated by the plight of patients and their families when the diagnosis was glioblastoma multiforme (GBM), a devastating form of brain cancer that remains uncurable to this day.
-Dr. Khatib's mission life-long ,ssopm became the search for a GBM cure.
+As a medical professional he was profoundly saddened and professionally frustrated by the plight of patients and their families when the diagnosis was glioblastoma multiforme (GBM).
+Dr. Khatib's mission would thereafter become the search for a GBM cure.

 His dedications to clinical practice and medical began early in his life.
 He recalls that when only a boy of ten, living with his family in Mashhad Iran in the Holy City of Mashhad, a very popular public official who served as a security officer sustained a fatal head injury.
 The officer's autopsy revealed an epidural hematoma, and Reza later learned that a neurosurgeon, if present, could have saved that life.